R-Mielamud/TsUnited/example/mocha-tests/README.md

-# This project contains tests for the backend part of our mini app (todo-list)
+# This project contains tests for the backend part of our mini app (todo list)

 This project uses NodeJS runtime and **@ts-united/node**.
 Also it shows the case when a project references more than one other project.